tamara-snyder/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Etch-a-Sketch project for The Odin Project
+Etch-a-Sketch project for The Odin Project.
+Hover your mouse over the grid and watch randomly generated RGB values fill the squares.
+When finished, reset or resize your drawing to start again.